 - State telehealth laws can be complicated and inconsistent around the country.
 But, all 50 states have some type of health insurance reimbursement for live video.
 Still, only 21 states have reimbursement for remote patient monitoring.
 Commercial coverage depends on state laws and how they use third-party vendors.
 However, telehealth policy at the state level is changing rapidly due to the pandemic.

 - State Medicaid programs cover home-based telehealth through several options.
 Medicaid directs that home-based telehealth services meet the same standards for care as in-person visits.
 Medicaid also reimburses for services given through telehealth and in-person equally.

-- Medicare does not usually cover telehealth in the home but is starting to cover it in certain situations.
+- Medicare does not usually cover online substance abuse treatment in the home but is starting to cover it in certain situations.